usaicop/Reinforcement-Learning-Practice-Area/Getting-Started-With-RL.md

 Welcome to the USAICOP (US AI Community of Practice) Reinforcement Learning Practice Area!
 This repository is dedicated to sharing knowledge, resources, and discussions around the application of reinforcement learning (RL) within the federal government.
 This is not intended to display official communications or policy, or an official information source on the federal government's use of reinforcement learning.
 This is intended to be a learning resource.

+## Join the Discussion
+Feel free to participate in our [Discussions](https://github.com/usaicop/Reinforcement-Learning-Practice-Area/discussions) to share your experiences, ask questions, and collaborate with other members of the USAICOP community.

+## Contact
+For any questions or suggestions, please contact us at [ai-cop-support-team@gsa.gov](mailto:ai-cop-support-team@gsa.gov).
 ## About This Repository

 This repository serves as a hub for: